 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Samyang AF 14mm F2.8 is the longer of the two lenses at 98mm.
 The Sony E 35mm F1.8 OSS with a length of 45mm, is 53mm shorter.
 Besides being longer, the Samyang AF 14mm F2.8 also has a larger diameter of 86mm compared to the Sony E 35mm F1.8 OSS's 63mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony E 35mm F1.8 OSS weighs 155g, 69% (350g) lighter than the Samyang AF 14mm F2.8's weight of 505g.

 Lens Mounts